*Need health insurance coverage?*

 American Indians, Alaska Natives, and individuals who qualify for Medicaid can purchase health insurance at any time throughout the year.
 Additionally, if you have a Qualifying Life Event, you can purchase health insurance at different times during the year.

-This refers to a major life change, which makes you ineligible for purchasing a health insurance plan during the 2019 Open Enrollment Period.
-Here are a few examples below.
+This refers to a major life change, which makes you ineligible for purchasing a health insurance plan during the 2020 Open Enrollment Period.
+Here are a few examples below:

-- Change in residence or work location, which impacts the eligibility
+- Change in residence or work location, which impacts eligibility.

 If you have a Qualifying Life Event, you’ll need to sign up for the Special Enrollment Period within 60 days of that change.